|

 Apology -- Xenophon's account of the trial of Socrates

-Constitution of the Spartans -- Lycurgus establishes a system that prioritizes military excellence, communal living, and obedience to law above individual autonomy.
+Constitution of the Spartans -- Lycurgus establishes a system that prioritizes military excellence, communal living, and obedience to law above personal autonomy.
 Can a society rebuild human nature through structure?

 Cyropaedia -- Cyrus the Great had an unusual ability to command loyalty.
 His leadership style blended persuasion with force, kingship based on consent as much as authority.

-Hellenica -- Even the great power of Sparta could not bring stability but deeper chaos.
-Sparta itself was suddenly shattered: no Greek state can secure enduring dominance.
+Hellenica -- Even the great power of Sparta could not bring stability to its society.
+It was suddenly shattered: no Greek state can secure enduring dominance.

 Memorabilia -- Socrates is being saved from oblivion by recording what must not be forgotten.
 How can a genuinely virtuous and rational person be condemned as harmful?